-- Pumpkin seeds, along with sunflower are rich sources of Zinc.
-Zinc acts a precursor to progesterone, which is the dominant hormone during the luteal, or second phase of the menstrual cycle.
-Further, the evidence shows that it helps to reduce estrogen dominance, while increasing progesterone.
+- Pumpkin seeds, along with sunflower, are rich sources of Zinc.
+Zinc acts as a precursor to progesterone, which is the dominant hormone during the luteal, or second phase of the menstrual cycle.
+Further, the evidence shows that it helps to reduce estrogen dominance while increasing progesterone.

-Beyond anecdotal reports, I searched for scientific evidence demonstrating the efficacy of seed cycling and was unable to find solid sources that support this method.
-Having said that, I’d like to weigh in with my opinions:
+Beyond anecdotal reports, I searched for scientific evidence demonstrating the efficacy of seed cycling and was unable to find trustworthy sources that support this method.
+I’d like to weigh in with my opinions:

 The problem for me is how it is staged.
 If I had “invented” this method, I would recommend that flax and sesame, be eaten during the first half of the menstrual cycle, when we need estrogen support to nourish the follicle and build the endometrium.
 I’d then recommend that pumpkin and sunflower seeds be eaten in the second half of the cycle to boost progesterone levels.

 I feel strongly that all seeds can be eaten by the handful or incorporated into other foods.
-For the women who claim that their menstrual cycles improved and fertility was restored: was it because they ate a certain seed on a certain day, or was it because they improved their nutrition by because they ate well?
-In my practice, I have seen time and time again, that when fed nutrient dense foods, the body is enlivened.
-I believe that we can trust our bodies to know what to do with the myriad constituents contained in nuts and that it needen’t be so time-specific.
+For the women who claim that their menstrual cycles improved and fertility was restored: was it because they ate a specific seed on a particular day, or was it because they improved their nutrition by because they ate well?
+In my practice, I have seen time and time again, that when fed nutrient-dense foods, the body is enlivened.
+I believe that we can trust our bodies to know what to do with the multiple constituents contained in nuts and that it needn’t be so time-specific.

 So, what does Chinese Medicine have to say about these seeds?

-Interestingly, Pumpkin, flax and sesame seeds are used medicinally.
-They are cited in our Materia Medica’s but you won’t normally find them in fertility formulas.
+Interestingly, pumpkin, flax, and sesame seeds are used medicinally.
+They are cited in our Materia Medica, but you won’t typically find them in fertility formulas.

 - Sunflower seeds, xiàng rì kuí zǐ. are sweet and neutral and are used as a folk remedy for dysentery and to expel pus.
-Mostly, sunflower is used for food and oil.
+Mostly, sunflower seeds are used for food and oil.

 Seed Cycling the Chinese Way:

-Seeds are filled with restorative qualities.
-Some, such as schizandra help preserve the Jing, or Essence.
-Some, such as goji berries and black sesame seeds nourish the Yin and Blood.
-Others, such as walnuts, and cuscuta seeds nourish the Yang.
+Seeds are filled with therapeutic qualities.
+Some, such as schizandra, help preserve the Jing or Essence.
+Some, such as goji berries and black sesame seeds, nourish Yin and Blood.
+Others, such as walnuts, and Cuscuta seeds nourish the Yang.

 One of my favorite formulas is called Wǔ Zǐ Yǎn Zōng Wán Five-Seed Progeny Pill.
 It’s also often called Five Seeds for Nourishing One’s Ancestors.

-In Chinese Medicine, when we are treating fertility, we are always concerned about a person’s essence; the deep energy reserves of a healthy constitution.
-Using acupuncture, Chinese herbal formulas, diet and relaxation, we help to restore energy that’s depleted.
+In Chinese Medicine, when we are treating fertility, we are always concerned about a person’s Essence; the deep energy reserves of a healthy constitution.
+Using acupuncture, Chinese herbal formulas, diet, and relaxation, we help to restore energy that’s depleted.
 Some people are cooler, so we use warming herbs.
 Some are too warm, so we use cooling herbs.
 Wǔ Zǐ Yǎn Zōng Wán is right in the middle- neither too warm nor excessively cooling.
-It’s well tolerated and safe if taken over long periods of time.
+It’s well-tolerated and safe if taken over long periods.